wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    * Just the Kubectl CLI program can be installed on your laptop for you to communicate directly to a K8s master.

    * More commonly in production use, you use SSH to tunnel into a "Bastion host" in the cloud.
-Cloud-based training vendor <a href="#CloudAcademy">CloudAcademy</a> provides training on how to setup Kubernetes like this:
+Cloud-based training vendor <a href="#CloudAcademy">CloudAcademy</a> provides training on how to setup Kubernetes.

 <a name="CoreConcepts"></a>

 ### Core concepts

    <a target="_blank" href="https://user-images.githubusercontent.com/300046/95297556-e4378780-0837-11eb-9d12-7c924dc0f449.png"><img alt="k8s-cloudacademy-after" src="https://user-images.githubusercontent.com/300046/95297556-e4378780-0837-11eb-9d12-7c924dc0f449.png"></a>

-   The above diagram illustrates core technical concepts about Kubernetes.
+   The above diagram (from CloudAcademy) illustrates core technical concepts about Kubernetes.

    kubctl processes manifests (in yaml format) by translating them to API calls to the Kubernetes API program, a part of the "k8s master".